diop/indigo/README.md

-## Inigigo
+## Indigo
 An image generation utility written in Go.